Tipser/slate/source/includes/_tipser-elements.md

 ```

-If everything was setup correctly, you should see the `Store` element with all your collections in the place where the tag `<div id="tipser_store">` was initially.
+If everything was setup correctly, you should see the `Store` element populated with all your collections in place of `<div id="tipser_store">`.

 [![](tipser_elements_store.png)](/images/tipser_elements_store.png)